 Some self-locking devices use a thread cross-section that is deformed after manufacturing in order to form a slightly elliptical shape.
 When used for the first time, the elliptical shape is deformed to a circle.
 This deformation is partially plastic, leaving a permanent deformation for the next use.
 Thus, the prevailing torque reduces after the first use.
 Subsequent usage involves mainly elastic deformation, and thus the prevailing torque reductions are small.
 The increase of the prevailing torque due to increased friction coefficients (as discussed in Section 12.7.2) is negligible compared to the decrease due to plastic deformation.
 Therefore, the choice of lubricant has only a minor effect on the prevailing torque after multiple reuses.

 Some experimental data for prevailing torque loss is shown in Figure 12-4.
 The data indicates that, by the 5th retightening, no further plastic deformation occurs in the locking device (i.e. the prevailing torque is generated purely by elastic deformations).
-Therefore, when analysing fasteners with locking devices that will be reused, the elastic range prevailing torques of Table 12-4, should be used in place of Table 6-2.
+Therefore, when analysing fasteners with locking devices that can be reused, it is important to use the elastic range prevailing torques of Table 12-4, in place of Table 6-2.